 → double

-long value = intValue;Otherwise you need to manually cast the value of a specific type to another:
+long value = intValue;Otherwise, you need to manually cast the value from one type to another:

-int value = (int) longValue;Note that the value might be truncated if it's larger than the supported range of numeric values of the target type:
+int value = (int) longValue;Note that the value might be truncated if it exceeds the numeric range supported by the target type:

-byte value = (byte) 128; // "value" will be equal to -128When applying a binary operator on operands of distinct types, then the following should be considered:
+byte value = (byte) 128; // "value" will be equal to -128When applying a binary operator to operands of different types, the following rules apply:

 .char